 So it's somewhere between a pie and an apple crisp.
-Buttery and delicious, and totally perfect with cardamon and cinnamon infused apples.
+Buttery and delicious, and totally perfect with cardamom and cinnamon infused apples.
+It's 'awe'-amazing.

 If you're not used to Cardamom, cardamom is very strong and aromatic.
 It has a spicy, herbal, citrusy character and goes very well with cinnamon, nutmeg, allspice, clove, and other aromatic spices.